Dutchtown median real estate price is $72,326, which is less expensive than 98.8% of New York neighborhoods and 97.5% of all U.S. neighborhoods.

 In addition, the Dutchtown neighborhood is unique for having just 2.6% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.5% of America's neighborhoods.

-Also, the Dutchtown neighborhood stands out for having an average per capita income lower than 98.3% of the neighborhoods in the United States.
+Also, one of the unique characteristics of the Dutchtown neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.3% of the neighborhoods in America.
 The Dutchtown neighborhood also has a greater percentage of children living in poverty (58.5%) than found in 96.5% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 NeighborhoodScout's exclusive research identifies the Dutchtown neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 48.1% of its working residents employed in such fields, which is a higher proportion than 98.4% of American neighborhoods.